great-expectations/great_expectations/docs/contributing/make_changes_through_github.rst

 **6. Wait for a core team member to approve and merge your PR**

-    * Once all checks pass, a GE team member will approve your PR and merge it.
+    * Once all checks pass, a Great Expectations team member will approve your PR and merge it.
     * GitHub will notify you of comments or a successful merge according to your notification settings.
     * If there are any issues, please address them promptly.